 The volunteer program begins on the first and third Monday of each month.
 Volunteers can choose to volunteer for periods ranging from 2 to 12 weeks.

-This project is well suited to volunteers who are passionate about supporting a diverse range of conservation management practices, all of which are vital for the successful operation of the game reserve, its surrounding areas and their ecosystems.
+The Wildlife Conservation project gives you the opportunity to get involved in conservation management practices, all of which are vital for the successful operation of the game reserve, its surrounding areas and their ecosystems.
 Conservation management and research activities may include:

 - Alien vegetation removal